seppia978/seppia978.github.io/content/publication/2505-ftp_prefatt/index.md

 ---
-title: 'Improving LLM First-Token Predictions in Multiple-Choice Question Answering via Prefilling Attack'
+title: 'Improving LLM First-Token Predictions in\\Multiple-Choice Question Answering via Output Prefilling'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here